-- Students are counted as tardy if they are not in the classroom at 7:45 AM. - K 8 students arriving after 7:45 AM must report to the office to receive a tardy slip.
+- Students are counted as tardy if they are not in the classroom at 7:45 AM. - Under no circumstances should any K-5th student be dropped off at the back of the lower school when school personnel are not present. - K 8 students arriving after 7:45 AM must report to the office to receive a tardy slip.
 After 8:00 AM, a parent needs to sign their child in, at which time the student will receive a tardy slip. - 9 12 students must report directly to the office to sign in and receive a tardy slip. - Students should bring documentation. - A tardy will be excused when unforeseen circumstances cause a student to be late (e.g., inclement weather, traffic incidents, etc.). - In K-8, ten unexcused tardies = one unexcused absence. - In 9-12, five unexcused tardies = one unexcused absence. - More than five tardies per semester disqualify a student from receiving perfect attendance. - The school administrator may request a conference with families with excessive tardiness.